SwipeCellKit/SwipeCellKit/Guides/Advanced.md

     }
 ```

 On earlier iOS versions you will need to calculate this rectangle yourself.
-In the case where only a navigation bar obscurs the table view your delegate function could be:
+In the case where a table view controller is embedded in a navigation controller the delegate function could be:

 ```swift
 func visibleTableViewRect() -> CGRect? {